 Washington wedding couples can avoid the 3 day mandatory waiting period in WA state, by marrying in Portland with a valid Oregon marriage license with a waiver on the 3 day wait.
 Oregon or Washington couples who need to marry now (military, health insurance etc.) please call us for detailed information.

-We have created this website to hopefully make the marriage license application process a little easier to understand.
+We have created this website to make the marriage license application process a little easier to understand.
 Then when you are ready to hire someone to perform your wedding ceremony we hope you’ll give us a call.
-We are Oregon wedding officiants, an interfaith group who are professional Portland wedding officiants and nondenominational Portland ministers and Portland clergy, and we offer non-religious courthouse style, justice of the peace style wedding ceremonies in Portland, if that is your preference.
+We are Oregon wedding officiants, an interfaith group who are professional Portland wedding officiants and nondenominational Portland ministers and Portland clergy, and we also offer non-religious courthouse style, justice of the peace style wedding ceremonies in Portland, if that is your preference.

 Short Notice Elopement Weddings and Eloping in Oregon